shichao-an/notes/docs/spec/ch2.md

 * A disk that is 100% busy may also be able to accept and process more work, for example, by buffering writes in the on-disk cache to be completed later.
 * Storage arrays frequently run at 100% utilization because some disk is busy 100% of the time, but the array has plenty of idle disks and can accept much more work.

+##### **Capacity-Based**

+The other definition of utilization in the context of capacity planning is:

+> A system or component (such as a disk drive) is able to deliver a certain amount of throughput.
+At any level of performance, the system or component is working at some proportion of its capacity.
+That proportion is called the utilization.

+This defines utilization in terms of capacity instead of time.
+It implies that a disk at 100% utilization cannot accept any more work.
+With the time-based definition, 100% utilization only means it is busy 100% of the time.
+Therefore, <u>100% busy does not mean 100% capacity.</u>

+##### **Time-Based vs. Capacity-Based**

+Use elevator as an example:

+* Time-Based Utilization: the elevator may be considered utilized when it is moving between floors, and not utilized when it is idle waiting.
+However, the elevator may be able to accept more passengers even when it is busy 100% of the time responding to calls.
+* Capacity-Based Utilization: 100% capacity may mean the elevator is at its maximum payload capacity and cannot accept more passengers.

+In an ideal world, we would be able to measure both types of utilization for a device, which usually isn't possible. [p29]

+<u>In this book, *utilization* usually refers to the time-based version.</u> The capacity version is used for some volume-based metrics, such as memory usage.

+##### **Non-Idle Time**

+**Non-idle time** a more accurate term to define utilization, but not yet in common usage. [p29]

 #### Saturation